mehwaffle10/Waffle_Balance/README.md

 - No longer decay if spammed
 - Can be picked up by enemy players without having to overlap the crate
 - Changes team when picked up
+- Now gives the "medium weight" tag instead of "heavy weight" tag when carrying a lit keg
 - Can automatically pick up materials again
 	- No longer automatically picks up normal arrows
     - Automatically pickup ballista bolts and bomb bolts